 At the time, I felt it was a great way to attract customers as well as get some free marketing through different forums (check out 5.
 Make Yourself Findable below).

 However, when the sweepstakes were finished, it turned out my business had grown quite a lot, and I barely had the time to make the promised wall decal.

 I managed to do it, but the winner ended up not-so-pleased with what was delivered.

 She wanted some changes made to it and I didn’t really have the time.

 Her requests were a little over-reaching and she was acting entitled.

-I was sorry of course, but I didn’t have the time to take away from orders that were due to handle special requests for a non paying customer.
+I was sorry of course, but I didn’t have the time to take away from orders that were due to handling special requests for a non-paying customer.

 These can be effective, but you have to evaluate how much your item is worth, how long the giveaway will be, and how much traffic and buzz you’ll need to get in order to make the giveaway worth it.

 Chances are you may not get enough shares or likes to even make it worth the free item if you don’t have a lot of followers or exposure, to begin with.